openziti/ziti-doc/docusaurus/docs/learn/quickstarts/network/local-minikube.md

 ---
 sidebar_position: 60
-sidebar_label: Minikube
+sidebar_label: Kubernetes
 ---

-# Minikube Quickstart
+# Kubernetes Quickstart

 `minikube` quickly sets up a local Kubernetes cluster on macOS, Linux, or Windows.
 This quickstart is a great way to explore running your own OpenZiti controller and routers.
 I'll assume you have a terminal woth BASH or ZSH terminal for pasting commands.